 European robin (Europe, Asia, Africa)

-Robins naturally sing at dusk and dawn, but light and noise pollution can extend their hours.
-(Photo: Darren Bellerby/Flickr)
+Robins naturally sing around dusk and dawn, but electrical lights may extend their hours.
+(Photo: Stephen Gidley [CC BY 2.0]/Flickr)

 European robins tend to hold a territory, and thus keep singing, year-round.
 They aren't naturally nocturnal, but they are well-adapted to twilight, so they also tend to be the first birds singing at dawn and the last to stop after dusk.
 And since their timing is based largely on light levels, robins can be easily fooled by electric lights.